martinctc/deepchats/README.md

 python init.py
 ```

-The static website files will be created in the `build` sub-directory, which can then be hosted through GitHub Pages.
+The static website files will be created in the `build` sub-directory, and renamed to `docs`, which can then be hosted through GitHub Pages.

 ## Notes